Requesting an appointment is easy. Start by entering your email address:

 The orthopedic specialists at Ivy Rehab Physical Therapy are ready to help you get back into the action.
 Whether you're overcoming a sports-related injury or recovering from a recent surgery, let our knowledgeable team develop a personalized therapy plan just

-At Ivy Rehab Physical Therapy, we go above and beyond when it comes to the treatment of our young patients.
+We go above and beyond when it comes to the treatment of our young patients.
 Our goal is to make their experience as close to "play time" as possible.
-Our specially-trained physical therapists work one-on-one with pediatric
+Our specially-trained physical therapists work one-on-one with pediatric patients to help them, encourage

 Physical therapy after surgery is extremely important for ensuring a full recovery.
 In addition to many other benefits, post-surgical rehabilitation can also help you regain full range of motion in the affected area.
 Ivy Rehab Physical Therapy specializes in